 Computer Aided Design (CAD) was first used by engineers to create precision drawings and technical illustrations.
 The use of CAD spread to other professions such as architects, artists, car manufacturers, fashion designers, video game developers and interior designers just to name a few.
 Numerous industries utilize CAD programs to simplify the creation, modification and analysis process.
 It’s no surprise that Conestoga Log Cabins uses the latest CAD programming to create its log cabin kits.
-With CAD, Conestoga works more efficiently and produces a higher quality finished product.
+With CAD for log cabins, Conestoga works more efficiently and produces a higher quality finished product.

-Conestoga CAD Process
+Conestoga CAD for Log Cabins

 The process often starts with a customer coming to Conestoga with a napkin sketch.
 A prospective log cabin buyer draws out a plan for their dream log home or commercial building.
 Our draft team is then able to create a floor plan from the napkin sketch and make any layout changes.